 Ultimately, the best choice between relying more on a passbook or a bank statement depends on your personal preference and specific financial needs.
 Some individuals prefer the tangible, immediate updates of a passbook, especially for basic account management.
 Others, with more complex financial lives, find the detailed, digital flexibility of bank statements more suitable.

 Consider how often you need detailed transaction history, whether you require official proof of funds, and your comfort level with digital banking.
 Many people benefit from using both, using the passbook for daily checks and the statement for monthly reviews and formal requirements.
-Understanding these tools help you to manage your money smartly.
+Understanding these tools helps you to manage your money smartly.

 Pro Tip: Hybrid Approach